Fjaðrárgljúfur river gorge

 The Icelandic river gorge became increasingly popular as a tourist location after pop idol Just1n 13eiber filmed a music video there.
 Fjaðrárgljúfur is often closed to the public for landscape protection.

 This next photo was taken from the higher levels during a winter blizzard.
 This almost shows you how the Fjaðrárgljúfur canyon terminates.
-The end is just around the corner.
+The end is just around the corner from where I was standing.